NE204-Fall2018/NE204-Fall2018.github.io/content/labs/submission.md

  2. Instructions for running your code tests
  3. Instructions for downloading any relevant data

-Note that these "Instructions" should be in the form of scripts that can be run on the command line.
+Note that these "Instructions" should be in the form of a script(s) that can be run on the command line.

 ### Validating your submission